-Please note the University Guidance and Regulations covering the use of 3rd Party proof-readers for pieces of work of 10,000 words or more (http://www.admin.ox.ac.uk/edc/policiesandguidance/.)
+Please note the University Guidance and Regulations covering the use of 3rd Party proof-readers for pieces of work of 10,000 words or more

+(https://academic.web.ox.ac.uk/files/policyandquidanceresearchdegrees2022finalforpublicationpdf)

-Following a successful examination and once 'leave to supplicate' has been granted, you will need to prepare at least four hard-bound copies of the thesis: one for the University's Bodleian Library, one for the Department's Library, one (or more) for your supervisor(s), and one for yourself.
+Following a successful examination and once 'leave to supplicate' has been granted, you will need to prepare at least one hard-bound copy of the thesis; this is for the Department's Library.
+You may wish to have a hard bound copy for yourself and it is a courtesy to provide a hard-bound copy to your Responsible Supervisor.
 You are also required to submit an electronic copy of your thesis to the Oxford Research Archive (you should check what, if any, automatic period of embargo is applied - only after this period will it be accessible via the ORA).
-For this purpose you will need to provide copies of permissions granted for the use of any copyrighted material that may be within your thesis (see Section 21, under 'copyright').
+For this purpose you will need to provide copies of permissions granted for the use of any copyrighted material that may be within your thesis

+(see Section 21, under 'copyright').
 It is up to you to cover the cost of hard-binding your thesis.
 However, you can claim a contribution of £35 towards the cost of DPhil or MSc theses when you submit one final hardbound copy to the Department Librarian.